It is possible to build a nonviolent society, even in the midst of growing violence.

 - Get in touch with our shared longing for a world of peace and nonviolence.
 3. Work together to build peaceful and nonviolent communities around us.

 The Nonviolent Cities Project was developed over the last decade in Buenos Aires.
 It has already brought comprehensive and lasting nonviolent change to a growing number of communities around the world.
 In 13 countries and 35 cities in the Americas, Europe, and Africa, the training has transformed people’s lives – in schools, city governments, neighborhoods, churches, professional associations, and even in prisons.

 Active Nonviolence Training, San Francisco Bay Area

-Available to a limited number of guests only for pilot session – please register if you’re interested, by contacting us here.
+Available to a limited number of guests only for each session – please register if you’re interested, by contacting us here.
 The next course will be announced shortly.